-This is a decadent dessert that you might not think of this time of year because of one of the ingredients.
-I never limit cranberries to Thanksgiving though, because they are so stinking good.
-So I got to thinking, reckon how many of us have a can of cranberry sauce in our pantries right now?
+This cranberry cheesecake bar recipe came to fruition one day when I was thinking about how many of us have a can of cranberry sauce in our pantries right now.
 I bet a lot of us do.
 I checked when I was getting ready for this post and I had three!
-What better way to use it right now than to make these pretty, easy to serve, cheesecake bars with a ribbon of red and white running right through the center?
+What better way to use it right now than to make these pretty, easy-to-serve, cheesecake bars with a ribbon of red and white running right through the center?

-Ready?
 Let’s get in the kitchen!

 Mix your oats, brown sugar, and flour in a bowl.
-Stir them up good.

 Now add in your butter and cut that in there with a fork or a pastry cutter until it is good and crumbly.